KlasafGeijerstam/distributed_hash_table/README.md

 When you do get time to present your implementation, you will present using the files uploaded to labres.
 If you want to present a newer version of your implementation you may do so, but the presentation will count as your second attempt.

+Presentations are performed during normal tutoring.
+Sign up to the tutoring list as usual and specify that you want to present in the message field.